-CREEL surveys.
+Creel Surveys.
 There are a number of different methods that can be used to quantify needs for recreational purposes-from desktop methods to resource intensive surveys about user experiences.
-Similarly, for recreational fishing, CREEL surveys measure angler satisfaction using a variety of different data collection methods.
+Similarly, for recreational fishing, Creel surveys measure angler satisfaction using a variety of different data collection methods.
 Angler satisfaction is often quantified as Total Fishing Effort (TFE) and Catch/Unit Effort (CPUE).
 Angler satisfaction is also directly related to biomass and species diversity and indirectly related to river flows, temperature, and water quality.
 However, these attributes are incorporated into the habitat tools discussed above.

 Surveys to assess streamflow needs for whitewater recreation.
 American Whitewater has developed a survey based approach to assessing the relationship between streamflows and quality of recreational experience.
 There are two components to this approach.
-First, an online survey is conducted with commercial and non-commercial paddlers, who evaluate flows for whitewater boating on targeted river segments.
-Respondent data is collected and organized to identify minimum, acceptable and optimum flows for whitewater boating, summarized in curves that describe the quality of boating opportunities for each measured streamflow.
-Respondents also report flows that provide certain recreation experiences or "niches". from technical low water to challenging high water trips.
+First, an online survey is conducted with commercial and noncommercial paddlers, who evaluate flows for whitewater boating on targeted river segments.
+Respondent data is collected and organized to identify minimum, acceptable, and optimum flows for whitewater boating, summarized in curves that describe the quality of boating opportunities for each measured streamflow.
+Respondents also report flows that provide certain recreational experiences or "niches" from technical low water to challenging high water trips.
+American Whitewater has used several flow study methods to inform the Colorado Basin Supply and Demand Study.
+In addition, the flow study methods have been utilized in over 80 Federal Energy Regulatory Commission relicensing proceedings.
+The National Park Service's Hydropower Relicensing Program includes a document that summarizes the flow study methods.

-Variables other than streamflow can be the predominant factors that influence actual recreation use.
-As a result, it is important to consider non-flow related parameters in any measurements of floatboating conditions.
-Another tool is collection of river usage information by float boaters through vehicle or boat counting, querying commercial boating operations, or obtaining usage information collected by others such as the Bureau of Land Management.
+Variables other than streamflow can be the predominant factors that influence actual recreational use.
+As a result, it is important to consider nonflow related parameters in any measurements of floatboating conditions.
+Another tool is collection of river usage information by floatboaters through vehicle or boat counting, querying commercial boating operations, or obtaining usage information collected by others such as the BLM.
 As with all survey methods, adequate sample size and verifying results on the ground are necessary to ensure that the results accurately reflect a diverse set of recreational users of a given stream segment.
+Appendix D